Presto Concepts

 To understand Presto you must first understand the terms and concepts used throughout the Presto documentation.

 While it’s easy to understand statements and queries, as an end-user you should have familiarity with concepts such as stages and splits to take full advantage of Presto to execute efficient queries.
-As a Presto administrator or a Presto contributor you should understand how Presto’s concepts of stages map to tasks and how tasks contain a set of drivers which process data.
+As a Presto administrator or a Presto contributor, you should understand how Presto’s stages map to tasks and how tasks contain a set of drivers which process data.

 This section provides a solid definition for the core concepts referenced throughout Presto, and these sections are sorted from most general to most specific.

 The Presto resource manager is the server that aggregates data from all coordinators and workers and constructs a global view of the cluster.
-Presto installation with disaggregated coordinator must need resource manager.
+A Presto installation with a disaggregated coordinator needs a resource manager.
 Clusters support multiple resource managers, each acting as a primary.

-Coordinators and workers communicate with Resource managers using thrift API.
+Coordinators and workers communicate with resource managers using a thrift API.

 The Presto coordinator is the server that is responsible for parsing statements, planning queries, and managing Presto worker nodes.
 It is the “brain” of a Presto installation and is also the node to which a client connects to submit statements for execution.
 Every Presto installation must have a Presto coordinator alongside one or more Presto workers.
 For development or testing purposes, a single instance of Presto can be configured to perform both roles.